 What does the body do while it is sleeping?
 And how can you ensure you get a better night’s rest?
 The answers to these questions start with the human mind.

-While you rest the brain is working hard to store memories, heal tissues, and restore the body.
-To do all this it passes through a total of four stages of sleep several times each night.
-These stages are categorized as both REM and Non-REM sleep.
+While you rest the brain is working hard to store memories, heal tissues, and rejuvenate the body.
+To do all this, your sleeping brain passes through a total of four stages of sleep several times each night.
+These stages are categorized as both REM and non-REM sleep.